 Before you knew it, Dr. Green had injected all of the areas she had marked on Annie’s forehead.
 To her surprise, it took less time than she had expected!

 Here, Annie checks out the injection sites on her forehead herself out post-treatment.
 The final results from the injectable wrinkle reducers won't be visible for a few weeks.

 Post-care for injectable wrinkle reducers appointment is very simple.
 Dr. Green had Annie ice her forehead for several minutes.

 “No naps, no yoga, no shoe shopping,” Dr. Green shared, only half-kidding.
 “The injections are in the muscle, so you kind of have to wait for the product to disperse."

 While we of course couldn’t see any changes to Annie’s forehead immediately, she personally noticed a difference in movement and sensation after just a few days.
 (Everyone’s experience is different!)
 But by few weeks — the full effects of the treatment had taken hold.
 We took her “after” photos several weeks later, and by then, the look of Annie’s lines had smoothed.

-If you’re considering this treatment yourself and are curious about pricing, know that the area you live in, the amount of product based on areas being treated — as well as the doctor’s expertise all play a part in cost.
+If you’re considering this treatment yourself and are curious about pricing, know that the area you live in, the amount of product based on areas being treated — as well as the licensed provider's expertise all play a part in cost.
 “A board certified dermatologist who is an expert in facial injections and can give the best cosmetic results,” Dr. Green explains.
 (For an idea, though, read about the injectable wrinkle reducer experiences — and costs — of five different women across the country) To find an experienced provider in your area today, consult with our trained aesthetics specialists.
 They can help answer any questions you might have — and even connect you with an injector.